 The waste bin would quickly fill up with waste menstrual items.

-And I realized how much money I’d have to spend every months to buy pads and tampons.
+And I realized how much money I’d spend monthly to buy pads and tampons.

 Experiencing van life with a period can seem daunting at first.
-But it’s certainly manageable and switching to reusable from disposal menstrual products really make sense during van life.
+But it’s certainly manageable, and switching to reusable from disposal menstrual products really makes sense during van life.

 I hope you found my article useful.
-If you have any van life menstrual questions, send me an email from our contact page.
+If you have any van life menstrual questions, please post a comment in the section below.

 Happy traveling!